The WiSe Scheme

 liaising with key conservation agencies and organisations to offer advice and guidance.

 Thousands of operators/marine professionals have now attended one or more of our WiSe courses, designed to ensure a solid understanding of how best to approach and interact with marine wildlife species, and focus on ways they can help minimise any unintentional disturbance from their activities on, in or near the water.

 WiSe has developed Codes of Conduct to promote safe and sustainable watching our our basking sharks, whales, dolphins, seals and seabirds.
 All WiSe trained individuals have agreed to abide by the appropriate Codes for the wildlife they encounter.

-There are three levels of WiSe Scheme training, summarised below:
+There are primarily three levels of WiSe Scheme training (see below for more detail):

 The Standard WiSe Course

 This course level is the WiSe Scheme professional standard targeting boat-based operators, is currently being delivered in an online format due to Covid-19 restrictions and lasts around 4 hours, usually over two evening sessions or one single daytime session.

 WiSe members commit to abide by not only national and local laws on wildlife conservation and disturbance avoidance, but also the WiSe Codes of Conduct, in addition to any local wildlife-watching codes.

 We recommend that after 3 years, all accredited individuals at this level then undertake a Master course to upgrade their level of membership.

 A WiSe Scheme boat-sticker, flag and logo are provided for promotional use, along with copies of all Codes of Conduct.